jaaferh/thegenericjournal/README.md

 ## Short-Term Todo:

+- Fix the security issue with cloudinary (mixed insecure display content)
 - Get doTopicFilter in post-form component to work
 - Sanitise Author creates and edits using Regex
 - Implement comment collapse and hide